adityabapat0/file_organizer/README.md

 # file_organizer

-just a simple file organizer to maintain my ocd under control.
+just a simple file organizer to keep my ocd under control.

 mainly targeted towards /downloads folder beacuse it is always messy but it can be focused on different folders by changing its directory.